stoooops/corbot/README.md

-# corybot
+# corbot

-`corybot` is a command-line bot that can perform a variety of useful tasks for you.
+`corbot` is a command-line bot that can perform a variety of useful tasks for you.

 ## License

-`corybot` is released under the MIT License.
+`corbot` is released under the MIT License.